Nonlinear stability of pulse solutions for the discrete FitzHugh-Nagumo equation with infinite-range interactions: The singular perturbation

 where

-We would like to point out that in the following lemma we heavily exploit the bistable structure of the non-linearity $g$.
+The next step is to show that the $L^2$-mass of $\phi_j$ can be concentrated in a compact interval.
+We heavily exploit the bistable structure of the non-linearity $g$ to accomplish this.
 Moreover, we are aided by the fact that the off-diagonal elements are constant, which allows us to keep the cross-terms under control.
 In fact, one might be tempted to think that it is sufficient to note that the eigenvalues of the matrix $\left( \right)$ all have positive real part, as then one would be able to find a basis in which this matrix is positive definite.
-However, passing over to another basis destroys the structure of the diffusion terms and therefore does not give any insight. \begin{lemma} Assume that (\asref{familyassumption}{h}), (\asref{aannamespuls}{\text{H}}), (\asref{aannamesconstanten}{\text{H}}) and (\asref{aannames}{\text{H}\alpha}) are satisfied.
+However, passing over to another basis destroys the structure of the diffusion terms and, therefore, does not give any insight. \begin{lemma} Assume that (\asref{familyassumption}{h}), (\asref{aannamespuls}{\text{H}}), (\asref{aannamesconstanten}{\text{H}}) and (\asref{aannames}{\text{H}\alpha1}) are satisfied.
 Consider the setting of Proposition \ref{lemma6equivalent} and Lemma \ref{lemma6bewijs1} or Lemma \ref{lemma6bewijs1.5}.
 There exist positive constants $a$ and $m$, depending only on our choice of $(\tilde{u}_h,\tilde{w}_h)$, such that we have the following inequality for all $j$

 Here we write $\lambda_{\mathrm{min}}=0$ in the setting of Lemma \ref{lemma6bewijs1} or $\lambda_{\mathrm{min}}=\min\{\Re \,\lambda:\lambda\in M\}$ in the setting of Lemma \ref{lemma6bewijs1.5}, together with